-On March 23, 2022, the Board approved the vision and goals for the project (R-22-45), which include opening the Hawthorns Area to low-intensity, ecologically sensitive public access, providing a trail system, and providing multimodal access opportunities for the property.
-Since then, staff have implemented the second phase of the project: Existing Conditions/Opportunities and Constraints.
-By conducting technical studies, surveys, and public engagement, staff have prepared an Existing Conditions/Opportunities and Constraints Report, initiated a transportation study to describe the traffic conditions surrounding the Hawthorns Area, and developed a Public Access Framework to outline resource and land management considerations related to public access opportunities at the site.

-As part of Phase 3: Programming/Conceptual Planning, the District is planning to initiate a PAWG to assist the District in planning low intensity public access facilities at the Hawthorns Area consistent with the approved vision and goals and within the parameters established by the Public Access Framework.
+Phase 1: Vision and Goals was completed on March 23, 2022 when the Board approved the vision and goals for the project (R-22-45), which include opening the Hawthorns Area to lowintensity, ecologically sensitive public access, providing a trail system, and providing multimodal access opportunities for the property.
+As part of Phase 2: Existing Conditions/ Opportunities and Constraints, staff conducted technical studies, surveys, and public engagement; prepared an Existing Conditions/Opportunities and Constraints Report; initiated a transportation study to describe the traffic conditions surrounding the Hawthorns Area; and developed a Public Access Framework to outline resource and land management considerations related to public access opportunities at the site.
+For Phase 3: Programming/Conceptual Planning, the District is planning to form a PAWG to assist the District in planning low intensity public access facilities consistent with the Board-approved vision and goals and within the parameters established by the Public Access Framework.
 Through the Working Group process, the District would prepare draft Conceptual Alternatives for PNR and Board review.
-Ultimately, the Conceptual Alternatives would be refined into a Preferred Alternative subject to environmental review pursuant to the California Environmental Quality Act (CEQA).
+Ultimately, the Conceptual Alternatives would be refined into a Preferred Alternative subject to environmental review pursuant to the California Environmental Quality Act (CEQA) as part of Phase 4: Area Plan/Environmental Review.